electricimp/GoogleMaps/README.md

 ### getTimezone(*location, callback*)

 This method takes two required parameters: a *location* table with keys *lat* and *lng*, and a *callback* function.
 It sends the location data to the Google Maps timezone API.
-The result is passed to the *callback* function, which takes two parameters: *error*, which will hold an error message if an error occured while processing the request, otherwise `null`, and *results*, which is table with the response from Google.
+The result is passed to the *callback* function, which takes two parameters: *error*, which will hold an error message if an error occurred while processing the request, otherwise `null`, and *results*, which is table with the response from Google.
 The results table will contain the following keys:

 | Key          | Description                                                               |
 | ------------ | ------------------------------------------------------------------------- |